pakoquijano/bsa-react-cli/README.md

 - This could be useful to created unit test files if we use some in the future ;)

 ## LICENCE
-Copyright for portions of project Foo are held by Julius Koronci, 2017 react-bash-scritps as part of project Bar.
-All other copyright for project Foo are held by Francisco Quijano, 2018].
+Copyright for portions of project React-bash-scripts are held by Julius Koronci, 2017 react-bash-scritps.
+All other copyright for project bsa-react-cli are held by Francisco Quijano, 2018.